opentoonz/opentoonz_docs/source/creating_movements.rst

 Working with Multiple Column Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to insert or delete keys affecting the xsheet as a whole, or a selection of xsheet columns.
+It is possible to insert or delete keys affecting the Xsheet as a whole, or a selection of Xsheet columns.

 Inserting or deleting multiple keys allows you to manage keys for several columns at the same time, for instance when you are working on a cutout animation where keys may be required for all the columns where model sections are exposed (see  :ref:`Creating Cutout Animation <creating_cutout_animation>`  ).

 .. note:: Inserted keys are created for all the column transformations.

-When a multiple key is inserted at the current frame, a key is created for each xsheet column where an animation level is exposed; if a column selection is defined, keys are created in selected columns only (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).
+When a multiple key is inserted at the current frame, a key is created for each Xsheet column where an animation level is exposed; if a column selection is defined, keys are created in selected columns only (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).

-When a multiple key is deleted at the current frame, any key available in any xsheet column at the current frame, is deleted; if a column selection is defined, keys are deleted in selected columns only.
+When a multiple key is deleted at the current frame, any key available in any Xsheet column at the current frame, is deleted; if a column selection is defined, keys are deleted in selected columns only.

 .. tip:: **To create several keys at once:**